Skip to main content

 What happens in case of a tie in the leaderboard rankings at the end of a Circuit Session?

-Just like the nail-biting tiebreakers in your favorite sports, a tie in the leaderboard rankings at the end of a Circuit Session can add a thrilling twist to the Underground Onewheel Racing competition.
+Just like the nail-biting tiebreakers in your favorite sports, a tie in the leaderboard rankings at the end of a Season can add a thrilling twist to the Underground Onewheel Racing competition.

-In such a scenario, the specific tiebreaker rules would be determined by the individual Circuit organizers.
+The individual League organisers would determine the specific tiebreaker rules in such a scenario.
 These rules will be communicated to all the participants beforehand, ensuring a fair and transparent process for breaking the deadlock.

 So get ready to race your heart out – every second counts in this exhilarating showdown!